 CURRENT EV’s 2 founders chose Leafs to be their first electric vehicles and were extremely satisfied.
-During the 3-year lease periods for these two Leafs, neither had any serious mechanical issues.
-They more than lived up to their owner's expectations.
+During the 3-year lease periods for these two Leafs, neither driver experienced any serious mechanical issues.
+The two Leafs more than lived up to their owner's expectations.
 The EV has Nissan’s highest customer satisfaction rating, beating all its other models.
 According to Nissan, over 95% of Leaf drivers are happy with their car.

-Leaf’s MSRP is considerably dropped by government incentives, which include a Federal tax credit of $7500 and a California State rebate of $2500.
+Leaf’s MSRP is considerably dropped by government incentives, which include a Federal tax credit of up to $7500.
 The Nissan Leaf is eligible for HOV stickers in California.

-The EPA has given the 2019 Leaf a city/highway/combined MPGe Fuel Economy Rating of 124 /99/ 112.
+The EPA has given the 2021 Leaf an Estimated Range of 149 miles, though many Leaf drivers get much more than this.
+City/highway/combined MPGe is 123/99/111.
 Leaf drivers can expect to save $4,750 in fuel costs over 5 years compared to driving a comparable new fossil fuel car.

 Every Nissan LEAF is backed by a New Vehicle Limited Warranty providing: 36 month/36,000-mile (whichever occurs first) basic coverage; 60-month/60,000-mile (whichever occurs first) powertrain and electric vehicle system coverage; and 96-month/100,000-mile (whichever occurs first) Lithium-Ion Battery coverage.
 Nissan’s confidence doesn’t stop at the battery warranty.
 The Electric Vehicle (EV) System coverage includes, but is not limited to, the following items: Motor, Inverter unit, VCM, Reduction gear, DC/DC converter, Onboard charger, Onboard charger connector, and Trickle charge cable.
 Recharge times vary from 7.5 hours on a 32-amp, 240-volt hookup to 35 hours when plugged into a typical 120-volt wall outlet.
 Every Leaf is recharged via a port hidden just above the Nissan badge in its nose.